Book Now

 After the trail junction leading to the Gokyo Valley and the Everest base camp, you head down to the riverbed of the mighty Dudh Koshi River and climb onto Phunke Tenga through several bridges and some hamlets.
 Marked by water-driven prayer wheels, Phunke Tenga generally serves as the resting place before taking on the steep trail leading to Tengboche.

-In a climb of around one hour and a half to two hours, the ascent to Tengboche takes you in a twisting tail built on the hill through a rhododendron forest.
-Take it easy when you go for such an uphill climb as you are now heading to a higher altitude where you definitely won’t want to be affected by altitude mountain sickness.
+In a climb of around one and a half to two hours, the ascent to Tengboche takes you on a twisting trail built on the hill through a rhododendron forest.
+Take it easy when you go for such an uphill climb, as you are now heading to a higher altitude where you definitely won’t want to be affected by altitude mountain sickness.

 In Tengboche, you will visit the ancient monastery famous for the celebration of the Mani Rimdu festival, a huge statue of Lord Buddha, intricate wall paintings and peaceful chants by the monks, the breathtaking scenery of the majestic mountains including Kwangde, Tawache, Everest, Nuptse, Ama Dablam, Lhotse, Kantega and Thamserku Peaks where blooming rhododendron flower contrasts with its color.